-What do I do if I have a child at primary school?
+What do I do if I have a child at primary or high school school?

-Most primary school age children will receive the flu vaccine at school.
+All primary and high school age children will receive the flu vaccine at school.
 For more information visit NHS Inform

 What do I do if I have a child who is 2, 3, 4, or 5?

 Children aged 2-5 should receive an appointment by letter from SIRS and on that letter there is a contact number if the appointment is not suitable 0131 659 2920.
 (Children must be age 2 or above on 1st September 2021)

 The Edinburgh Vaccination Team are calling the parents of the at risk children aged 6 months and over to arrange an appointment at one of their routine clinics so you will not receive an appointment letter.

 What if I have any questions?